Free Case Review

 Can I recover money if I was hit while jaywalking or crossing outside a crosswalk?+

 Yes, you may still recover money even if you were crossing outside a crosswalk when a vehicle hit you.
-Pennsylvania, New York, and New Jersey use comparative negligence, which reduces your recovery by your share of fault rather than barring it.
+Pennsylvania, New York, and New Jersey all use comparative negligence, which reduces your recovery by your share of fault rather than automatically barring it.
+In Pennsylvania and New Jersey, you can recover as long as you were not more at fault than the driver; in New York, you can recover even if you were mostly at fault, with your award reduced by your share.
 Drivers still have a duty to watch for people in the road, so a driver who was speeding or distracted can still be largely responsible.
 Peretz Law Firm investigates to establish what really happened.

 What if the car that hit me drove off?+